richelbilderbeek/R-CodingStandard/R-CodingStandard.md

 ### References

- * [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml): `Functions should contain a comments section immediately below the function definition line.
+ * Google's R Style Guide: `Functions should contain a comments section immediately below the function definition line.
 These comments should consist of a one-sentence description of the function; a list of the function's arguments, denoted by Args:, with a description of each (including the data type); and a description of the return value, denoted by Returns:.
 The comments should be descriptive enough that a caller can use the function without reading any of the function's code.`

+## FU.8: Protect your function's calculations from the user's workspace [1]

+### References

+ * [1] 'Rchaeology: Idioms of R Programming' by Paul E. Johnson, January 28, 2015, `4.
+Function arguments. [...]
+1. Protect your function's calculations from the user's workspace`

+## FU.9: Design the function so that it runs with a minimum number of arguments [1]

+### References

+ * [1] 'Rchaeology: Idioms of R Programming' by Paul E. Johnson, January 28, 2015, `4.
+Function arguments. [...]
+3. Design the function so that it runs with a minimum number of arguments`

+## FU.10: Prefer to specify default function arguments to reduce the numbers of function arguments needed [1]

+### References

+ * [1] 'Rchaeology: Idioms of R Programming' by Paul E. Johnson, January 28, 2015, `4.
+Function arguments. [...]
+4.4.1 Specify defaults`

+## FU.11: Prefer extracting or constructing information from the function arguments over requiring another function argument [1]

+### References

+ * [1] 'Rchaeology: Idioms of R Programming' by Paul E. Johnson, January 28, 2015, `4.
+Function arguments. [...]
+4.4.2.
+Extract or construct what else is needed from the user input`

+## FU.12: For loops are not necessarily bad [1]

+### References

+ * [1] 'Rchaeology: Idioms of R Programming' by Paul E. Johnson, January 28, 2015, `5 Do this, not that [...]
+One can write an lapply statement in one line, while a for loop can take 3 lines.
+The code is shorter, but won't necessarily run more quickly`

-## FU.5: Prefer using `typeof()` over `mode()`
+## FU.13: Prefer using `typeof()` over `mode()`

 `mode()` is an alias of `typeof()` that only exists for S compatibility.